Gulag: Death toll

-Prior to the dissolution of the Soviet Union, estimates of Gulag victims ranged from 2.3 to 17.6 million.
-Mortality in Gulag camps in 1934–40 was 4–6 times higher than average in the Soviet Union.
-Post-1991 research by historians accessing archival materials brought this range down considerably.
 A 1993 study of archival Soviet data estimates 1,053,829 people died in the Gulag from 1934 to 1953.
+Mortality in Gulag camps in 1934–1940 was 4–6 times higher than average in the Soviet Union.

 It was common practice to release prisoners who were either suffering from incurable diseases or near death, so a combined statistics on mortality in the camps and mortality caused by the camps was higher.
 The tentative historical consensus is that, of the 18 million people who passed through the Gulag from 1930 to 1953, between 1.6 million and 1.76 million perished as a result of their detention, and about half of all deaths occurred between 1941 and 1943 following the German invasion.
 Timothy Snyder writes that "with the exception of the war years, a very large majority of people who entered the Gulag left alive".
 If prisoner deaths from labor colonies and special settlements are included, the death toll rises to 2,749,163, according to J. Otto Pohl's incomplete data.

 In her 2018 study, Golfo Alexopoulos attempts to challenge this consensus figure by encompassing those whose life was shortened by the extreme conditions.
 Alexopoulos concludes that a systematic practice of the Gulag was to release sick prisoners on the verge of death; and that all prisoners who received the health classification "invalid", "light physical labor", "light individualised labor", or "physically defective" encompassed at least one third of all inmates who passed through the Gulag died or had their lives shortened due to detention in the Gulag in captivity or shortly after release.
 The mortality estimated in this way yields the figure of 6 million deaths.
 Historian Orlando Figes and Russian writer Vadim Erlikman have posited similar estimates.
 The estimate of Alexopoulos, however, has obvious methodological difficulties and is supported by misinterpreted evidence, such as presuming that hundreds of thousands of prisoners "directed to other places of detention" in 1948 was a euphemism for releasing prisoners on the verge of death into labor colonies, when it was really referring to internal transport in the Gulag rather than release.

 In a University of Oxford doctoral dissertation, in 2020, the problem of medical release (aktirovka) and of mortality among "certified invalids" (aktirovannye) was considered in detail by Mikhail Nakonechnyi.
 He concludes that the number of terminally ill people discharged early on medical grounds from the Gulag was about 1 million.
 Mikhail adds 800,000–850,000 excess deaths to the death toll directly caused by the results of Gulag incarceration, which brings the death toll to 2.5 million people.